HesamTaherzadeh/CUDA_Topics/basics/Readme.md

 ---
+## Accessing Unique Elements in CUDA (access_unique_grid.cu)

+This code exemplifies how to access unique elements in CUDA using thread indices and block dimensions.

+### Description
+The CUDA kernel `printArray` assigns unique thread indices and block dimensions to each element in the array.
+It then copies the array elements along with their corresponding thread indices and block dimensions to output arrays.

+### Thread Indices (`threadIdx_x` and `threadIdx_y`)
+- `threadIdx_x`: Stores the `x` indices of threads within their blocks.
+- `threadIdx_y`: Stores the `y` indices of threads within their blocks.

+### Block Dimensions (`blockDim_x`)
+- `blockDim_x`: Records the number of threads in the x-dimension of each block.

+### Unique Index (`idx`)
+- `idx`: Provides a unique identifier for each thread's processed element, computed using thread indices and block dimensions.

+---
 # Vector Addition Benchmark with CUDA and CPU (vector_addition.cu)

 This repository contains a simple program for benchmarking vector addition using both CUDA and CPU implementations.
 The program calculates the element-wise sum of two vectors and compares the performance of CUDA and CPU approaches.